 It’s easy to understand why employees are less than thrilled to be in a working environment that’s either too bright or too dim.
 Improper lighting in the office can negatively affect worker productivity and the quality of the work produced.
 It can also be a safety and health hazard.
 Too little light can make it difficult to see, making it much more likely for accidents and injuries to occur.
-Headaches, fatigue and eye strain, like watery or burning eyes, may also be caused from too much or too little light.
+Headaches, fatigue, and eye strain, like watery or burning eyes, may also be caused by too much or too little light.

 Types of Lighting

-For those working in an office with fluorescent overhead lights, adding either corrective or ambient lighting may help to reduce any discomfort you experience working with fluorescent lighting.
+For those working in an office with fluorescent overhead lights, adding either corrective or ambient lighting may help to reduce the discomfort you experience working with fluorescent lighting.
 As far as overhead lights go, you will want to opt for lensed indirect lighting as opposed to direct parabolic lighting.

 How to Properly Light Your Office

-To correct direct glare, try moving the light fixtures so that the light reflected by them is reflected away from you and not toward you.
+To correct direct glare, try moving fixtures so the light is reflected away from you and not toward you.
 Adding other lighting can help with either type of glare by increasing the brightness of the area around whatever is causing it.
 Corrective lighting, for example, is great for correcting the glare caused by computer monitors.

-One of the best ways to find out if your office is indeed suffering from poor lighting is to ask your employees if they suffer from some of the very common and negative effects associated with it.
+One of the best ways to find out if your office is indeed suffering from poor lighting is to ask your employees if they experience some common negative effects.
 Do they suffer from eye strain?
-Do they find themselves squinting throughout the day in order to see things more clearly?
+Do they find themselves squinting throughout the day to see things more clearly?
 Do they often have headaches while at their desk or looking at their computer screens?Another, more systematic way to determine where your office lacks proper lighting is to perform various ergonomic tests.
 It is possible to measure the average illumination throughout your workplace.
 Do this and compare your findings with what is recommended for optimal productivity and safety.